 Goal: To foster innovation to improve patient care and patient outcomes.

 The diversity of AMP’s membership is a major strength.
-AMP established its fifth subdivision in 2014 - Informatics - to address the broad range of informatics in pre-analytical, analytical, and post-analytical activities.
+We established our fifth subdivision in 2014 - Informatics - to address the broad range of informatics in pre-analytical, analytical, and post-analytical activities and shape defined capabilities essential to working in the clinical environment.
 The structure of AMP is such that the subdivision representatives to the various committees comprise subdivision leadership "think tanks" that assess the needs of those disciplines.
 Initiatives informed by these assessments are implemented by the committees, their working groups and task forces.

 Goal: Establish AMP as a professional association for all types of professionals related to molecular pathology.